Ages 3 – 6

 Jarrow currently offers a 5 day a week program with either full or half-day options for our primary program.

 The Third of Primary: the Year of Wonder!

 From birth to six, we bring the world to the child.
 From six and beyond, we bring the child into the world.
 The education of even a small child, therefore, does not aim at preparing him for school, but for life.

 The third year of all cycles in a Montessori classroom is one of great beauty.
 It offers the child the opportunity to consolidate their knowledge and skills that they have been accumulating in prior years and allows for an explosion of new learning to be fully experienced.
 The genius of the three-year, mixed aged group is that each child advances to be one of the older, wiser students who will be able to share knowledge and naturally experience leadership by guiding and mentoring the younger children.
 Sadly, this opportunity can often elude children in more conventional learning environments.

-Building upon the morning work-cycle, the afternoon work-cycle enables a child to work on a project that may take several days or even weeks to complete.
+Building upon the morning work-cycle, our Kinder students all gather together for some of the big work of the third year and for the socialization of their liked-aged cohort; building the skills and friendships for their transtion to 1st grade.
+The afternoon work-cycle enables a child to work on a project that may take several days or even weeks to complete.
 The children learn to develop academic stamina, cultivate flexibility in thinking, and nurture their creativity and imagination during this second cycle of work.

 – Increase the breadth of age-related social experiences and opportunities to interact with peers and to forge new friendships from other classrooms before the child moves up to Elementary.

 – Expand problem-solving strategies.
 As the child’s vocabulary becomes more sophisticated they can try out new ways to solve problems, understand how to compromise when disagreements arise and apply more advanced forms of empathy.